Frequently Asked Questions

 Preparing for Travel:

-Q30: Do I need any vaccinations for my trip?
+Q28: Do I need any vaccinations for my trip?

 You may refer to the State Department site to determine if you need additional vaccines for your trip.
-You can also visit the Center for Disease Control’s website to see if there are specific vaccines they recommend before traveling.
+You can also visit the Center for Disease Control’s website to see if there are specific vaccines they recommend before travelling.
 Please note that it is always best to speak with your doctor regarding medical conditions prior to travel.
 Many Random Walk destinations will have CDC recommended vaccines.
-WorldStrides and TourHero will not notify travelers of recommended vaccines.
+WorldStrides will not notify travelers of recommended vaccines.

 Below is the link to the State Department site.